This summer, I’m going to be posting a series of fifteen low-cost, tasty, and easy-to-prepare meals that are literally straight from my own kitchen.

 I have a four year old and a two year old at home.
 That means, at meal times, it’s often much easier to eat finger foods than foods covered in sauce because, inevitably, the sauce gets spilled all over the place.

 Thus, we’re often seeking recipes for meals that can easily be eaten by hand, are still reasonably healthy, and have a low cost.
 One popular one at our house is homemade chicken strips, which turn out to be quite inexpensive and very easy to prepare.
 The variation I’m going to show you today is honey mustard strips, but you can make infinite variations on this recipe by just changing up the spices as you see fit.
-This recipe is based on and similar to a recipe from the Iowa State University Extension.

 Here are the ingredients we started with: